 Agent-based simulation allows the creation of synthetic data.
 This data contains no personal information or disclosure of legal or private customer transactions, so it is completely compliant with privacy regulations like GDPR.
 It has the added benefit of being easier to acquire, faster and at less cost for experimentation.

-This is particularly relevant in fraud analytics; for example, banks may want to produce a simulation that resembles a payment system based on real customer transactions.
+This is particularly relevant in financial crime analytics; for example, banks may want to produce a simulation that resembles a payment system based on real customer transactions.

-By using this labeled data in a simulated environment, banks or other organizations that hold consumer data can carry out exploratory analysis of foreseen or upcoming fraud scenarios and evaluate current or newly developed fraud controls.
+By using this labeled data in a simulated environment, banks or other organizations that hold consumer data can carry out exploratory analysis of foreseen or upcoming financial crime scenarios and evaluate current or newly developed controls.

 - Keep customer data private: Create synthetic data that contains no personal customer information and is completely compliant with privacy regulations.

-- Reduce false positives: Use labeled data to generate information about missing fraud (false negatives) and calculate the real reduction of financial fraud.
+- Reduce false positives: Use labeled data to generate information about missing fraud (false negatives) and calculate the real reduction of financial crime.

-- Introduce machine learning: Introduce learning agents into the simulation to uncover fraud that has not even been committed yet.
+- Introduce machine learning: Introduce learning agents into the simulation to uncover crime that has not even been committed yet.

-- Self-evaluate your fraud system: Use simulation to add increasingly complex scenarios of fraudulent behavior and suspicious activity, then evaluate your controls.
+- Self-evaluate your financial crime system: Use simulation to add increasingly complex scenarios of fraudulent behavior and suspicious activity, then evaluate your controls.

 You can also read research on GDPR by Simudyne’s Fraud Analytics Expert Dr. Edgar Lopez Rojas here.